WebexCC-SA/LAB-1251/docs/lab07_CallingFeatures.md

 Manage-&gt; Add File -&gt; Upload</td>
 </tr>
 <tr>
-<td><p>tde company needs to let callers know tdat certain calls are
+<td><p>the company needs to let callers know that certain calls are
 recorded.</p>
 <p>Upload a greeting to be used for specific features</p>
 <ul>